Metruption/Discworld-Scripting/src/tpa_tracker/readme.txt

 I'll probably add support for it to also mention color changes of TPA, but as of writing this I don't know what those do so I'll save that for later.
 (Still haven't written any code yet despite telling people weeks ago that I'd make this.)

 Dependencies:
 This script uses Lua-eSpeak for talking purposes.
-You'll probably need that for this to work properly. http://lua-espeak.luaforge.net/
+You'll need that for this to work properly. http://lua-espeak.luaforge.net/

 Future features: